 A new rural district heating network in Nurnberg region (Germany)

-The municipality of Windsbach (6000 inhabitants, located 35 km south west of Nuremberg) has planned a new residential housing project, developed in rural area and heated by district heating.
+The municipality of Windsbach (6000 inhabitants, located 35 km south west of Nuremberg) developed a new residential housing project in a rural area and heated by district heating.

 For the heat supply of a development area with many single-family houses, a sustainable and affordable solution had to be found.
 With a view to sustainability, the administration of the town decided against making natural gas available in the residential area, and implementing a district heating network fueled by a bio gas co-generation plant instead.

 There are two types of district heating networks, central and decentralized.

 - In a central heating network, heat consumers have a relatively simple heat exchanger in their homes, with which they take heat from the network just when they need it.
 Consequently, the heating network has to be able to provide heat at every time of the day.

 - In a decentralized heating network, each consumer installs a buffer storage tank.
 The domestic heat requirement is covered by the stored warm water, which in turn is being replaced with hot heating network water when it has spent its warmth.
 The heat network may be turned off when there’s no heat demand, e.g. during summer nights.
 This way, heat losses of the network as well as its energy consumption for pumps may be significantly reduced.
 This concept works especially well in smaller and medium-sized networks with less than one hundred connected consumers.